todx0/autotest-exercise/README.md

 #### Issues found during test runs:

 -   Limit quota is 11 instead of 10.
 -   Error messages are not as informative as they should be.
 Some of them don't match the result.
 -   Error messages are raw response and some contain Python traceback which can be considered as security issue.

-#### Things that were NOT covered it tests but I'm aware of:
+#### Things that were NOT covered in tests but I'm aware of:

 -   Response time
 -   File uploading
 -   Different content-type and other headers
 -   5xx errors
 -   Max key & value length (boundary values)
 -   Response length assertions (long value is not cut)
 -   Uppercase/lowercase symbols (might lost their initial register)
 -   Special symbols (not disappeared/converted to entities)
+-   Assertions that data was indeed created/changed.
+Only response was covered.

 ### Installation:

-Clone repository & then:
+Clone repository and then:

 ```bash
 yarn